shopsys/monorepo-tools/docs/docker/installation/installation-using-docker-application-setup.md

 composer install
 ```

+Composer will prompt you to insert token to avoid GitHub API rate limit.
+You can create this token on `https://github.com/settings/tokens/new`.
+This token is reusable so keep it for further usage.

 Composer will prompt you to set parameters ([description of parameters](../../introduction/installation-guide.md#2-install-dependencies-and-configure-parameters)).
 The default parameters are currently set for application running in Docker so you can just use the defaults.